Lifting No Contact Order After A Domestic Violence Arrest in Fort Walton Beach

-If you were just released from jail after being arrested for Domestic Violence, you are probably scared about what comes next.
+If you were just released from jail after being arrested for Domestic Violence in Fort Walton Beach, you are probably scared about what comes next.
 You might be wondering how this happened in the first place, and what can be done to fix the mess that you’re in.

 As a condition of your release, one of your bond conditions is most likely that you have no contact with the alleged victim.
 When I meet with clients in this situation, the first question they always ask me is about getting the no contact order lifted.
-No contact orders complicate an already frustrating situation.
-Not only are you now facing criminal charges, but you have been forced from your home.
-Helping you get the no contact order in Fort Walton Beach lifted will help ease some of your stress.
+No Contact orders complicate an already frustrating situation.
+Not only are you now facing criminal charges, but you have been forced from your home and separated from the ones you love.

 If you are in this situation, call me at (850) 243-6097 and I will explain the process for getting you back home as soon as possible.

 How to get a no contact order lifted in Fort Walton Beach

 At the state attorney’s office, there is a person that handles domestic violence cases and is the contact person for the alleged victim.
 This person is the Victim’s Advocate.
 It is her job to treat every single person she meets as a victim, no matter whether that person considers themself a victim or not.
 Regardless of whether the alleged victim wants to press charges or not.
 This person is our biggest roadblock to getting no contact orders lifted in Fort Walton Beach.

 How do we get past this roadblock?
 We go around it.
 Because I have been practicing in Fort Walton Beach since 2001, I know all the prosecutors.
 I can contact them directly and “cut out the middle man.”
 I will deal directly with the prosecutor on the case and make my case to them about why the no contact order should be lifted.

 In order to get the prosecutor to agree to change the no contact order, I will need to get in touch with the alleged victim and get their side of the story.
 From there, I will make decisions about the best way to convince the prosecutor to agree to change the no contact order.